 Sleep is one of the most important facets of living a healthy life.
 However, lots of folks, particularly athletes, young adults, and of course, students are known to have some of the worst sleep schedules out of most groups.
 It can be hard going from a busy and rough day to putting in the effort needed to maintain a healthy and consistent sleep schedule.
-For combat athletes particularly, the process of improving your sleep hygiene can be one of the best steps towards improving your recovery times and achieving those gains you’ve wanted.

 There are a countless number of studies talking about the importance of sleep.
 Athletics and researchers are working together to prove how important sleep it and ignoring these studies almost guarantees lower performance in training and competition.

 Sleep hygiene is a personal behavior, it is an important factor in the treatment of insomnia, and those in general needing restful sleep.
 It focuses primarily on creating an environment around you that promotes good, restful sleep, and a happy brain.
 With so many questions like; how much deep sleep do athletes need?
 Or even what foods should I avoid before sleeping, it can be confusing on how to make sense of the current research.

 One of these questions is how do sleep hygiene and insomnia stunt athletes or really anyone’s performance in a match or just in life?
 The answer is relatively clear.
 First of all, we know the two topics are linked.
 It is evident that by a certain change in personal behavior and environmental factors, there’s an improvement in the condition of insomnia (which is clinically categorized by having difficulty getting to sleep or staying asleep).
 Poor sleep hygiene is one of the contributors to insomnia (Source).
 You should follow the following steps to improve your sleep hygiene, which will help you sleep and work better.